 Aside from the relevant previous experience and skill set, one of the main things we're looking for in a candidate is how the person fits in with the rest of the team.

-If you type cultural fit into a search engine, you'll find information about functional fit (the ability to do something) and values fit (how well a person resonates and lives by the same values).
+If you type value add into a search engine, you'll find information about functional fit (the ability to do something) and values fit (how well a person resonates and lives by the same values).

 Defining hell yes at Float